vanessailana/COVID-19-research-dashboard-/README.md

 2. Generate groups of similar papers and assign a meaningful label or group of tags to each group.
 - (We are using a K-Means algorithm and for dimensionality reduction Principal Componeny Analysis)
-- Code: is in NLP-COVID-dashboard.ipynb
+- Code: is in NLP_COVID-19_Dashboard.ipynb

 3. Outline what papers inside each group better represent that group.

-Interactive Dashboard to understand what papers are inside each group is in the covid-19_literature-dashboard.html.
+Interactive Dashboard to understand what papers are inside each group is in the 'Covid-19_Literature-Dashboard.html'.
 You can hover over each cluster to see what papers are in that group.

 ## Concepts used

-KMEANS -  IT IS A UNSUPERVISED LEARNING ALGORITHM THAT IS USED TO SOLVE CLUSTERING PROBLEMS.
-IT FOLLOWS A SIMPLE PROCEDURE OF CLASSIFYING A GIVEN DATA SET INTO A NUMBER OF CLUSTERS, DEFINED BY THE LETTER "K", WHICH IS FIXED BEFORE HAND.
-ELBOW METHOD - HEURISTIC METHOD FOR DETERMINING THE NUMBER OF CLUSTERS IN A  DATASET PRINCIPAL COMPONENT ANALYSIS
+KMEANS -  An unsupervised learning technique to solve clustering problems.
+ELBOW METHOD - Heuristic method for determining the number of clusters in a dataset.
-T-distributed Stochastic Neighbourhood Embedding (tSNE)
+T-distributed Stochastic Neighbourhood Embedding (tSNE)  - It is an unspuervsied, non linear technique used for data exploration and visualizing high dimensional data.